bohanhu118/Interspeech2026_ESAS/README.md

 * The Event-Shifted Acoustic Scene (ESAS) dataset, a novel benchmark for evaluating the robustness of Acoustic Scene Classification (ASC) systems against unknown sound events.
 Existing ASC datasets typically contain recordings of clean and consistent audio, while real-world environments often include diverse and unexpected sound events.
 * To bridge this gap, ESAS simulates real-world acoustic variability by injecting foreground sound events into background scenes with the assistance of large language models.
 * In this work, we present the construction methodology, dataset statistics, and evaluation protocols.
 Furthermore, a comprehensive evaluation of state-of-the-art ASC systems is conducted using the ESAS benchmark.
 Experimental results reveal that existing ASC models suffer significant performance degradation when facing the event-shift challenge.
-* The introduction of the ESAS dataset aims to drive future research toward event-robust ASC.

 ## System Description
 This repository provides an easy way to train your models on the ESAS dataset.